 In addition to WASH projects, the program provides Drexel students and faculty with the opportunity to work closely with World Vision on interventions addressing water-related diseases, malnutrition and their consequences, and programs promoting gender equity, maternal and child health and empowering women and girls.

-The Dornsife Global Development Scholars program is open to undergraduate and graduate students from all majors and disciplines at Drexel, who may apply for opportunities for summer field practicums, international co-op opportunities, research field experiences (such as a community-based master's project for public health students), long-term dissertation field-work and more.
+The Dornsife Global Development Scholars program is open to undergraduate and graduate students from all majors and disciplines at Drexel, who may apply for opportunities for summer field practicums, international co-op opportunities, research field experiences (such as an Applied Practical Experience (APE) for master of public health students), long-term dissertation field-work and more.
 Faculty are encouraged to serve as mentors and to help develop collaborative research projects, global classrooms and study abroad courses in Africa.

 Philanthropists Dana and David Dornsife are well-known for helping to solve the biggest problems facing today's world through their intelligence, talent, generosity and time.
 Their steadfast focus is on improving the quality of life for all people.